Aspect ratio (image)

-The aspect ratio of an image is the ratio of its width to its height, and is expressed with two numbers separated by a colon, such as 16:9, sixteen-to-nine.
-For the x:y aspect ratio, the image is x units wide and y units high.
-Common aspect ratios are 1.85:1 and 2.39:1 in cinematography, 4:3 and 16:9 in television photography, and 3:2 in still photography.
+The aspect ratio of an image is the ratio of its width to its height.
+It is expressed as two numbers separated by a colon, in the format width:height.
+Common aspect ratios are 1.85:1 and 2.39:1 in cinematography, 4:3 and 16:9 in television, and 3:2 in still photography.
+The 1:1 aspect ratio is used for square images, often seen on social media platforms like Instagram, and 21:9 is an "ultrawide" aspect ratio popular for gaming and desktop monitors.

 Some common examples

 The common film aspect ratios used in cinemas are 1.85:1 and 2.39:1.
 Two common videographic aspect ratios are 4:3 (1.3̅:1), the universal video format of the 20th century, and 16:9 (1.7̅:1), universal for high-definition television and European digital television.
-Other cinema and video aspect ratios exist, but are used infrequently.
+Other cinematic and video aspect ratios exist, but are used infrequently.

-In still camera photography, the most common aspect ratios are 4:3, 3:2, and more recently found in consumer cameras, 16:9.
+In still camera photography, the most common aspect ratios are 4:3, 3:2 (1.5:1), and more recently found in consumer cameras, 16:9.
 Other aspect ratios, such as 5:3, 5:4, and 1:1 (square format), are used in photography as well, particularly in medium format and large format.

-With television, DVD and Blu-ray Disc, converting formats of unequal ratios is achieved by enlarging the original image to fill the receiving format's display area and cutting off any excess picture information (zooming and cropping), by adding horizontal mattes (letterboxing) or vertical mattes (pillarboxing) to retain the original format's aspect ratio, by stretching (hence distorting) the image to fill the receiving format's ratio, or by scaling by different factors in both directions, possibly scaling by a different factor in the center and at the edges (as in Wide Zoom mode).
+With television, DVD and Blu-ray, converting formats of unequal ratios is achieved by enlarging the original image to fill the receiving format's display area and cutting off any excess picture information (zooming and cropping), by adding horizontal mattes (letterboxing) or vertical mattes (pillarboxing) to retain the original format's aspect ratio, by stretching (hence distorting) the image to fill the receiving format's ratio, or by scaling by different factors in both directions, possibly scaling by a different factor in the center and at the edges (as in Wide Zoom mode).

 Practical limitations

 In motion picture formats, the physical size of the film area between the sprocket perforations determines the image's size.
 The universal standard (established by William Dickson and Thomas Edison in 1892) is a frame that is four perforations high.
-The film itself is 35 mm wide (1.38 in), but the area between the perforations is 24.89 mm × 18.67 mm (0.980 in × 0.735 in), leaving the de facto ratio of 4:3, or 1.:1.
+The film itself is 35 mm wide (1.38 in), but the area between the perforations is 24.89 mm × 18.67 mm (0.980 in × 0.735 in), leaving the de facto ratio of 1.33:1.

 With a space designated for the standard optical soundtrack, and the frame size reduced to maintain an image that is wider than tall; this resulted in the Academy aperture of 22 mm × 16 mm (0.866 in × 0.630 in) or 1.375:1 aspect ratio.